solidjs-community/solid-primitives/packages/geolocation/README.md

 1.0.7

-Changed to peerDependencies and updated to latest Solid
+Changed to peerDependencies and updated to latest Solid.

+1.1.1

+Improved tests and type dependencies.

 </details>